fraxflax/fprintkill/examples/README.md

 * __fraxlock__
-   locker for console, terminal or X that, in preferred order depeding on environment, finds a suitable locker and launches it using fprintkill to get fingerprint unlock if necessary.
+   locker for console, terminal or X that, in preferred order depeding on environment, finds a suitable locker and, if necessary to get fingerprint unlock, launches it using fprintkill.

 * __slock__
    simple wrapper to lauch slock with fprintkill, using environment variables instead of arguments to fprintkill